aboSamoor/polyglot/docs/Tokenization.rst

 Tokenization
 ============

-Toeknization is the process that identifies the text boundaries of words and sentences.
+Tokenization is the process that identifies the text boundaries of words and sentences.
 We can identify the boundaries of sentences first then tokenize each sentence to identify the words that compose the sentence.
 Of course, we can do word tokenization first and then segment the token